streetstoriesems

 “Joe?
 It’s Tony again.
 Please call me, I tried to talk to Mr. Thomas again but he’s submitting the papers.
 I know it’s messed up.
 I’m sorry.
 I tried.”

-All the calls were demands for money.
-No friends called to check in.
-No family members asked how he was doing.
-It was just bill collectors and most of them were from the company he had worked for.
 He had won awards earning money on their behalf and they couldn’t cut any slack to the guy they fired when his wife got sick.
-With my partner and I and the two cops we just silently listened to the messages, passing looks of disgust between us.
+My partner and I, along with the two cops, just silently listened to the messages, passing looks of disgust between us.
 Things got worse when we heard the messages from Mr. Thomas himself.

 “Joe.
 Come on.
 At least call.
 Ignoring this isn’t going to make it go away.”